-9.2.
-Flight Path & Terrain Clearance
+8.2 Flight Path & Terrain Clearance

 The position of the survey helicopter was directed by use of the Global Positioning System (GPS).
 Positions were updated five times per second (5Hz) and expressed as WGS84 latitude and longitude calculated from the raw pseudo range derived from the C/A code signal.
-The instantaneous GPS flight path, after conversion to UTM co-ordinates, is drawn using linear interpolation between the x/y positions.
-The terrain clearance was maintained with reference to the radar altimeter.
-The raw Digital Terrain Model (DTM) was derived by taking the GPS survey elevation and subtracting the radar altimeter terrain clearance values.
-The calculated topography elevation values are relative and are not tied in to surveyed geodetic heights.
+The instantaneous GPS flight path, after conversion to UTM coordinates, is drawn using linear interpolation between the x/y positions.
+The raw Digital Terrain Model (DTM) was derived by taking the satellite position altitude and subtracting the radar altimeter.
+The calculated values are relative and are not tied in to surveyed geodetic heights.